 The corporate tax rate tops out at 35 percent and when combined with state income taxes can reach just over 39 percent, the second-highest rate after Japan among members of the Organization for Economic Cooperation and Development.
 But there are loopholes that allow some companies to pay less or next to nothing.

 With the federal budget deficit for the first eight months of fiscal 2011 approaching $1 trillion, according to the Congressional Budget Office, the focus is on making any plan “revenue neutral,” that is offsetting a lower rate with increased revenue from other sources.
-Last December, President Obama’s Fiscal Commission — led by former Wyoming Senator Alan Simpson and former White House Chief of Staff Erskine Bowles -- proposed cutting the federal rate to 28 percent by eliminating what are known as “tax expenditures,” provisions in the tax code that keep companies’ effective rates low.
-House Budget Committee Chairman Paul Ryan, R-Wis., and Ways and Means Chairman Dave Camp, R-Mich., have called for reducing the rate to 25 percent.
+Last December, President Obama’s Fiscal Commission—led by former Wyoming Senator Alan Simpson and former White House Chief of Staff Erskine Bowles--proposed cutting the federal rate to 28 percent by eliminating what are known as “tax expenditures,” provisions in the tax code that keep companies’ effective rates low.
+House Ways and Means Committee Chairman Paul Ryan, R-Wis., and Dave Camp, R-Mich., have called for reducing the rate to 25 percent.
 A proposal earlier this year from Senators Ron Wyden, D-Ore., and Dan Coats, R-Ind., would set the federal corporate rate at 24 percent and repeal a number of business tax benefits.

 Some corporate executives, and others, want to cut the rate even more.
 “The combined U.S. federal and state tax rate should approximate the average OECD tax rate of 25 percent,” Bob Iger, president and CEO of Walt Disney Co., said in an email to The Fiscal Times.
 “The incentive for transferring intellectual property outside the U.S. and shifting income to low-tax countries through aggressive pricing of intercompany transactions would be greatly diminished.”